 - Persons not registered in the University at the time but who are candidates for undergraduate degrees at the University of Illinois and who need no more than ten semester hours to complete the requirements for their degrees.

 Note: A proficiency examination may not be taken either to raise a grade or to earn credit in a course that has been failed.
 (See § 3‑204 on special examinations.)

 An examination for credit in a college subject of elementary character is not granted to a student who has received credit for more than one semester of work in the subject in advance of the course in which the examination is requested.

 The grade in proficiency examinations is PS or F, but students are not given a grade of PS unless they have earned a score of 70% or better on the examination.
 No official record is made of failures in these examinations, but some departments may prohibit a student from retaking the examination.

 Undergraduate students who pass a proficiency examination are given credit toward graduation for the amount regularly allowed in the course, provided such credit does not duplicate credit counted for admission to the University and provided the credit is acceptable in their curriculum.

 Credit earned by a proficiency examination does not count toward satisfying the minimum requirement of sixty semester hours of University of Illinois at Urbana-Champaign credit, of which at least 21 hours must be 300 or 400 level courses at the Urbana-Champaign campus.
 (See § 3‑801 on credit requirements for degrees.)

 Graduate students may satisfy specific requirements by proficiency examinations, but such credit cannot be applied toward graduate degrees.

-Questions about proficiency exams should be directed to the MCB Core Curriculum Office at 217-244-6239.
+Questions about proficiency exams should be directed to the MCB Instructional Program Office at 217-244-6239.